TechSavantis/polisparalela/site/content/thinks/your-summer-checklist-for-your-website.md

 ## Let us do your homework for you

-Don't leave it til you're on the bus - if you're not ticking all the boxes on the checklist and you'd like us to do a summer clean up for your website, call us on 01273 814019 for a chat or email [hello@tomango.co.uk](mailto: hello@tomango.co.uk).
+Don't leave it til you're on the bus - if you're not ticking all the boxes on the checklist and you'd like us to do a summer clean up for your website, call us on 01273 814019 for a chat or email [hello@polisparalela.com](mailto: hello@polisparalela.com).